hmps/ng-classy/README.md

 npm install ng-classy
 ```

-- Warning: this module is extremely opinionated.
-That's why it's useful.
+This module is extremely opinionated, and that's why it's useful.

 (API docs are at the bottom)